babyanonymouse/dojo-blog/notes.md

 1. the components are able to switch without the client contacting the server. eg clicking on home link will call the contact component since it's nested in a switch.

-2. the navbar won't change since it's not nested in a switch
+2. the navbar won't change since it's not nested in a switch component

+### Exact Match Routes

+1. adding `exact` attribute to make sure the paths on the browser are unique
+2. essential in `/` paths